Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Features relying on gender, race, geolocation etc

-• Fitting data to person worldview
+• Fitting data to a person’s worldview

 • Affirmation bias